-As the demonstration sites are about to be launched this autumn, a very comprehensive report on how to maximise the benefits of such decentralised biowaste management was released, focusing on communication activities and incentives targeting households, restaurants, and catering services in order to improve biowaste management: food waste reduction and source separation of bio-waste for organic recovery.
+As the demonstration sites are about to be launched next spring, a very comprehensive report on how to maximise the benefits of such decentralised biowaste management was released, focusing on communication activities and incentives targeting households, restaurants, and catering services in order to improve biowaste management: food waste reduction and source separation of bio-waste for organic recovery.

 The report focuses on three main target audiences: the households, the restaurants, and the collective catering services such as school canteens.
 For the two last categories, it is important to note that two main categories of target audiences are considered: the staff preparing and serving the meals, and the guests eating them.
 This report, in the first place, looks at existing guidelines and good practices that can be replicated for the implementation of DECISIVE systems.
 While these examined practices primarily focus on ensuring that the DECISIVE units would receive sufficient quantities of source-separated bio-waste with a proper quality, they also tackles food waste, especially the reduction of food wastage, and looks into potential promotion and public acceptance of the DECISIVE treatment units.
 Finally, they present benchmarking elements on the biowaste generation and composition, as well as the potential impact of several communication activities and incentives on biowaste management.
 The documented good practices allow highlighting the effectiveness of several incentives and communication instruments.
 It appears that good practices generally rely on a combination of instruments rather than one single instrument.
 However, the effectiveness of legal obligation, and more importantly of PAYT systems must be highlighted; they can be regarded as among the most effective drivers behind the implementation of source separation of biowaste.